Ming-DeMers/CSA-Website/design-plan/design-journey.md

 4. What kind of information regarding the club would you be interested in finding?

-5. What haven't I asked you today that you think would be valuable for me to know?

 ...

 n.
 What haven't I asked you today that you think would be valuable for me to know?